tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 ### About

-Each folder in the archive contains a file called "README.md".
+Each folder in the main archive contains a file called "README.md".
 Open it to see additional information about the dictionaries.

 ### Don't import all Rikaitan dictionaries